genglinliu/genglinliu.github.io/_pages/about.md

 Research Interests
 -----
-My most recent research interest lies in studying the bahaviors of Large Language Models (LLMs) and mitigating the undesirable text generation such as hallucinated and harmful content.
-More broadly speaking, I am interested in many topics that are at the intersection of natural language processing, multimodal agents, and cognitive science.
+I'm broadly interested in studying and evaluating Large Language Models, and mitigating the undesirable behaviors such as hallucinated and harmful content.
+Recently I've also been working on many topics relevant to simulation agents, scalable oversight, and cognitive architectures of LLMs.

 Education